Darrman/WarOfLovers/README.md

 - Several items just have placeholder icons.
 - Some parts of the opening FMV get stuck flickering between 90% of one frame and 10% of another.
+- Character deaths are not accounted for in the ending.

 ## Patching Instructions
 Apply "LethalEmblem.ups" file to a clean American FE8 rom.